ksmicrobe/CA_RL2103/README.md

 # CA_RL2103
-Code associated with the manuscript: "Connecting Thiamine Availability to the Microbial Community Composition in Chinook Salmon Spawning Habitats of the Sacramento River Basin"
+Code associated with the manuscript: "Springtime upwelling conditions drive thiamin-associated microbiomes in the California Current Ecosystem"